-The most recent comprehensive actuarial valuation of the Scheme was carried out as at 31 March 2019 and the next valuation of the Scheme as at 31 March 2022 is due to be completed in the course of 2023.
-In the event that the valuation reveals a larger deficit than expected the Company may be required to increase contributions above those set out in the existing Schedule of Contributions.
+The most recent actuarial valuation of the Scheme was carried out as at 31 October 2023, at the review date there was a surplus of £3,337,000 (2022 £3,110,000).
+Contributions have not been altered.
+In the event that a future valuation reveals a larger deficit than expected the Society may be required to increase contributions above those set out in the existing Schedule of Contributions.
 Conversely, if the position is better than expected, it's possible that contributions may be reduced.

 The Society meets the scheme running costs as they fall due.
 The Society finalised negotiations with the scheme trustees in August 2020 to determine the next recovery plan.
-Following the finalisation of the March 2020 triennial valuation the next recovery plan was agreed covering a ten year period. £170,000 was paid in March 2020 as year 1 of the revised plan.
-From March 2021 for nine years, £99,000 will be due to be paid annually, increasing at a rate of 5% per annum, with £104,000 having been paid in March 2022.
+Following the finalisation of the March 2022 triennial valuation the next recovery plan was agreed covering a ten year period. £170,000 was paid in March 2020 as year 1 of the revised plan.
+From March 2021 for nine years, £99,000 will be due to be paid annually, increasing at a rate of 5% per annum, with £104,000 having been paid in March 2022 and £109,000 paid in March 2023.
+The latest triannual valuation as at March 2022 made no changes to the recovery plan and scheduled contributions, per agreement put in place after the March 2019 triannual valuation.